Multi-IRS-Aided Doppler-Tolerant Wideband DFRC System: Numerical Experiments

-The left plot of Fig.~\ref{fig:convergence}a illustrates the convergence of Dinkelbach-based algorithm to solving the subproblem related to transmit beamformer design in the first AM iteration.
-Note that even though the linearization step is utilized for both objective function and constraint, the proposed Dinkelbach-based algorithm is convergent in around $5$ iterations.
-The objective value (i.e., minimum radar SINR) is monotonically increasing with the iterations because the objective value of the original problem \eqref{30} is always greater than the linearized problem \eqref{36} and Dinkelbach method can guarantee the monotonic objective value and hence the optimal solution.
-The right figure of Fig.~\ref{fig:convergence}a shows the convergence behavior of the RSD algorithm.
-The results shows that for the nonconvex manifold optimization problem, the RSD is convergent to the preferable value within $100$ iterations with some fluctuation.

-Fig.~\ref{fig:convergence}b demonstrates the convergence performance of proposed overall AM algorithm.
-We observe that it converges within 10 iterations.
-The non-IRS radar-only system has a better performance than a non-IRS DFRC because the latter needs to allocate a portion of transmit power to serve the users while the radar-only system utilizes all available power for target detection.
-If we use random phase-shifts for IRS, the radar SINR is lower than the one obtained after optimizing the phase-shifts but higher than the non-IRS case.
-Optimizing the phase-shifts leads to at least $3.5$ and $13$ dB radar SINR gain for single-IRS and multi-IRS deployments, respectively.
-Finally, the achievable minimum radar SINR for multi-IRS DFRC is higher than non-IRS DFRC, non-IRS radar-only and single-IRS DFRC system because of more overall reflecting elements and RCS diversity resulting from multi-IRS deployment.
+{Fig.~\ref{fig:convergence} demonstrates the convergence performance of proposed AM algorithm.
+For the radar-only system, we remove the communications constraint \eqref{20c} in problem \eqref{20} and then evaluate the minimum radar SINR.
+We observe that the proposed algorithm converges within 15 outer iterations.
+The radar-only system without IRS (denoted by “Radar-only, w/o IRS”) has a better performance than the DFRC system without IRS (denoted by “DFRC, w/o IRS”) because the latter needs to allocate a portion of transmit power to serve the users while the radar-only system utilizes all available power for target detection.
+If we use random phase-shifts for IRS (denoted by “single-IRS, random” or “multi-IRS, random”), the radar SINR is lower than the one obtained after optimizing the phase-shifts (denoted by “single-IRS, optimal” or “multi-IRS, optimal”) but higher than the non-IRS case.
+Meanwhile, as for DFRC system, optimizing the phase-shifts leads to at least $12$ dB radar SINR gain for multi-IRS deployment compared with the non-IRS case.
+Finally, the achievable minimum radar SINR for multi-IRS DFRC is higher than “DFRC, w/o IRS”, “radar-only, w/o IRS” and single-IRS DFRC system because of more reflecting elements and RCS diversity resulting from multi-IRS deployment. }